SF-1856

 Plain Language

-Every adverse clinical determination must be reviewed and made by a licensed Minnesota physician in the same or similar specialty as the treating provider.
-The bill adds a new affirmative attestation requirement: the reviewing physician must attest in writing that AI was not used in the utilization review process.
-Any adverse determination made in violation of the attestation requirement is automatically null and void.
-This creates both a documentation obligation (written attestation) and a substantive compliance obligation (ensuring AI was in fact not used).
-The existing physician-reviewer requirements in paragraphs (a) and (b) are pre-existing law; the new obligation is the written AI-non-use attestation in paragraph (f).
+The physician who reviews and makes an adverse clinical determination must hold an unrestricted Minnesota medical license and practice in the same or similar specialty as the treating provider.
+The bill adds a new requirement that this physician must also attest in writing that artificial intelligence was not used in the utilization review process.
+This attestation is a compliance artifact — it must be produced for every adverse determination.
+Any adverse determination made in violation of this attestation requirement is automatically null and void.
+The existing requirement that a qualified clinical peer make the adverse determination was already in law; the new obligation is the written AI-non-use attestation.

 Statutory Text